pragmint/open-practices/capabilities/clear-and-communicated-ai-stance.md

 # [Clear and Communicated AI Stance](https://dora.dev/capabilities/clear-and-communicated-ai-stance/)

-A **Clear and Communicated AI Stance** means that an organization has established and shared a formal position on the use of Artificial Intelligence.
-This isn't just a legal "thou shalt not" document; it is a framework that provides developers and teams with guidance on how, where, and why AI tools—such as Large Language Models (LLMs) and coding assistants—should be used.
+A **clear and communicated AI stance** means that an organization has established and shared a formal position on the use of AI.
+This isn't just a legal "thou shalt not" document; it is a framework that provides developers and teams with guidance on how, where, and why AI tools—-such as Large Language Models (LLMs) and coding assistants—-should be used.
 The goal is to provide a "safe paved road" for innovation while managing risks related to security, legal compliance, and ethics.

 ## Nuances

 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.
 The goal is to arm you with the context needed to make informed decisions about implementing an AI stance.

-### The "Policy in a Vacuum" Problem
+### The "Policy-in-a-Vacuum" Problem

 A policy is only effective if people know it exists.
 Often, organizations create an AI policy that lives in a legal or HR portal that developers never visit.
-Without active communication, teams default to "Shadow AI," using tools without oversight because they don't know the rules or find the official process too slow.
+Without active communication, teams default to "shadow AI," using tools without oversight because they don't know the rules or feel the official process is too slow.

 ### Balancing Restriction with Enablement

 An AI stance that is purely restrictive (e.g., "AI is banned") often results in a loss of competitive advantage and can drive usage underground.
 Conversely, an "anything goes" approach introduces massive legal and security risks.
-The most effective stances are nuanced—defining which tools are safe for public data versus which can be used with proprietary code.
+The most effective stances are nuanced—-defining which tools are safe for public data versus which can be used with proprietary code.

-### The Speed of Change
+### Recognizing the Speed of Change

 The AI landscape evolves faster than traditional corporate policy cycles.
 A stance written six months ago may not cover new capabilities like autonomous AI agents or local model execution.
 To remain relevant, an AI stance must be a "living document" that is reviewed and updated at a higher frequency than other organizational policies.